Jagan-07/J-CODE07/README.md

 - 👋 Hi, I’m JAGAN
-- 👀 I’m interested in Back-End Development
+- 👀 I’m interested in Back-End Development and OPen Source
 - 🌱 I’m currently learning JAVA & DSA
 - 💞️ I love to collaborate on projects
 - 📫 How to reach me omprakaash2000@gmail.com